-The approach is actually manipulative, because having that many points makes it seem like you are actually making progress.
+The approach is actually manipulative because having that many points make it seem like you are actually making progress.
 However, getting anywhere beyond the 8,000 points is much more challenging.

 I spent around an hour on the site total in writing this review, and earn 21 points all up.
 Ten of those were from a tour of the site, so I wouldn’t be able to earn those again.
 To put that in perspective, I earned less than ten cents for my hours’ worth of work.
 That’s pretty appalling in terms of time versus money.

 Now, if I really learned the site week and learned all of its tips and tricks, I might be able to bring that rate up, but never high enough to make it actually worth the while.
 As I mentioned before, the only way to earn a decent number of points is to complete offers, and that is expensive.